Garrett Hampson Player Props: Marlins vs. Nationals

-Garrett Hampson and his .440 on-base percentage over his past 10 games (125 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Washington Nationals and Jake Irvin on June 17 at 4:05 PM ET.
+The Miami Marlins, including Garrett Hampson (.385 on-base percentage in past 10 games, 72 points above season-long percentage), battle starter Patrick Corbin and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Mariners.
+He had a hitless performance in his previous game (0-for-3) against the Nationals.

 Garrett Hampson Game Info & Props vs. the Nationals